AnandChowdhary/anandchowdhary.com/content/life/listening/music/index.md

 ---
 title: Music
-layout: life-music-list.njk
+layout: life-listening-music.njk
 ---

-Music archive is here.
+Music is the best.